 In the chemical method, the precursor solution is prepared by dissolving copper (II) acetate hydrate, tin (II) chloride dihydrate, zinc (II) acetate dihydrate and thiourea into DMSO.
 The solution is then drop-casted on Mo coated soda lime substrates.
 After 30 min of gelation process, a 10 min annealing in tubular oven under Ar atmosphere at 550 °C is performed.
 The drop-casting, gelation and annealing sequence is then repeated leading to a total film thickness around 2 μm.
 The so produced CZTS thin films are analyzed before and after each step with SEM/EDS, Raman, XRD and Photoluminescence.
 A similar procedure was used to obtain CFTS thin films with promising features.

 Thin film solar cells based on both CZTSe grown by Politecnico di Milano and CMTS grown by RSE SpA are also prepared and tested at MIB-SOLAR labs.
 The relationships between material properties and PV device performance are established through a careful characterization of the absorber layers by Raman, XRD and Photoluminescence.

-Research team: Profs.
-Simona Binetti and Maurizio Acciarri (Associate Professors), PhD Alessia Le Donne (Research Technologist), PhD Giorgio Tesberlidis (Post-doctoral fellow), Luigi Frioni (PhD student)
+Research team: Prof. Simona Binetti (Full Professor), Prof. Maurizio Acciarri (Associate Professor), PhD Vanira Trifiletti (Associate Professor), PhD Giorgio Tesberlidis (Post-doctoral fellow), Luigi Frioni (PhD student)